 If you are transferring to Hellenic American University from another institution you may be eligible to transfer credits you have earned for courses you have already completed.

 If you are transferring into an undergraduate program, the University’s credit transfer policy allows you to transfer up to 88 credits from another accredited higher education institution.
 The admissions committee for your degree program will determine how many credits and for which courses you can transfer credit.

 If you are transferring into a graduate program, you may be eligible to transfer some credits for graduate coursework you have already successfully completed.
 You can transfer up to 25% of the total number of credits required for graduation for the specific graduate degree program.

 If credits are transferred or waived, only the credit amount appears on your Hellenic American University transcript.
 The grades do not transfer and do not become part of your GPA.
 Only grades earned for Hellenic American University courses appear on your transcript. .

 Courses may be waived under certain conditions.
 Waivers may be awarded for prior experiential learning and/or for credit by examination.
 When a course is waived, Hellenic American University will determine if credit will be granted (waivers without substitution) or no credit will be granted (waivers with substitution).

-Though waivers without substitution are awarded credit, they appear on the University transcript with no grade.
 No more than 50% of the credits required for a degree can be awarded as waivers.
 When credit is awarded on the basis of prior experiential or non-collegiate-sponsored learning alone, student learning and achievement are demonstrated to be at least comparable in breadth, depth, and quality to the results of institutionally provided learning experiences.